 And so, even though the major urban centres of the Roman empire like Ephesus and Rome had Christian communities as early as the 1st century, Ireland didn’t really have a Christian presence until around the 4000s.
 We know this because according to the early Christian author Prosper of Aquitaine, writing around 431 CE, a bishop by the name of Palladius was sent to Ireland by Pope Celestine.

 431 CE predates St. Patrick at least by a few decades, but notice what Prosper of Aquitaine indicates; that Palladius was sent to Christian communities that already exist there.
-Which means that Christianity predates even Palladius.
+This means that Christianity predates even Palladius.
 Unfortunately, this is about as far as our evidence goes.
 We can’t say for certain when these Christians first made it to Ireland.

 The Possibility that Christians Came to Ireland as Slaves

 One historian of ancient Ireland thinks that maybe they came over as slaves when Irish raiders were pillaging the western coast of Britain.
-But it’s just as likely that they came over via trade.
+However, it’s just as likely that they came over via trade.

 There was a great deal of cultural exchange between Ireland and Britain, including Irish settlements along the aforementioned western coast of Britain, and certain Latin loanwords making their way into the old Irish language.